City of Cottonwood seeking members for its Historic Preservation Commission

-COTTONWOOD, AZ – The City of Cottonwood is seeking applicants to fill two seats on its Historic Preservation Commission, each for a full three-year term.
+COTTONWOOD, AZ – The City of Cottonwood is seeking applicants to fill one partial seat on its Historic Preservation Commission for a partial term expiring March 22, 2023.
 This volunteer position is appointed by the City Council and serves without pay.
-At least one of the two available seats must be filled by a resident of the incorporated City of Cottonwood.

 The Commission consists of seven members, five of whom shall be residents of the city.
 The two members whom need not be residents of the city must have substantial ties within the corporate limits of the city, such as owning real property, owning a business, employment within the city limits, or based on any other factors deemed relevant by the City Council.
 Professional experience in the fields of architecture, planning, history, archaeology, or construction is highly desired, but not required.